kaazing/gateway/doc/admin-reference/r_conf_service.md

 #### Notes

 -   There is no default value for the accept element.
 You must configure it and specify the URI on which the service accepts connections.
--   ${the.gateway.cap} is configured by default to provide services only to users on the same machine (`localhost`) as that on which it is running.
-To customize ${the.gateway} for your environment, choose the appropriate type of service (for example, `balancer`, `broadcast`, `directory`, and so on) to signal ${the.gateway} to accept incoming connections from clients using any supported URL scheme.
+-   The Gateway is configured by default to provide services only to users on the same machine (`localhost`) as that on which it is running.
+To customize the Gateway for your environment, choose the appropriate type of service (for example, `balancer`, `broadcast`, `directory`, and so on) to signal the Gateway to accept incoming connections from clients using any supported URL scheme.
 -   Supported URL Schemes:</b> When specifying URLs for the `accept` or `connect` elements, you can use `tcp://{hostname}:{port}` to make a basic TCP connection, or specify any of the supported protocol schemes:
     </p>
     -   ws